A PARISH OF THE ROMAN CATHOLIC DIOCESE OF CHEYENNE

 Eucharist, sometimes called Holy Communion, completes Christian initiation.
 In the Mass, the celebration of the Eucharist, we who are the Church are united to Jesus and to one another through the gift of His Body and Blood.
 Masses are regularly offered at St. Anthony's, St. Theresa's, and Our Lady of the Valley as noted in our Schedule of Mass and Devotions.

-The Sacrament of Penance (sometimes referred to as reconciliation or confession) is one of the greatest gifts God has given us.
+The Sacrament of Reconciliation (sometimes referred to as Penance or Confession) is one of the greatest gifts God has given us.
 It is an outward sign instituted by Christ to impart grace to the soul.
 Catholics are encouraged to celebrate this Sacrament regularly (and at least once each year).
 Confessions are regularly heard at St. Anthony's, St. Theresa's, and Our Lady of the Valley as noted in our Schedule of Mass and Devotions.

 The Sacrament of Anointing of the Sick is for Catholics whose health (physical, spiritual, or emotional) is seriously impaired by sickness or old age.
 This Sacrament may be

-repeated if a person recovers and then becomes ill again, when the illness becomes more serious, or if the person is chronically ill.
+repeated if a person recovers and then becomes ill again, when the illness becomes more serious, or if a person is chronically ill.

-Mass is celebrated on Tuesdays in the Long Term Care Center (LTCC) chapel at 9:30 am.
-Other sacraments (Reconciliation and Anointing of the Sick) are administered as needed at the LTCC.
+Mass is celebrated on Tuesdays in the West Park Hospital Long Term Care Center (LTCC) chapel at 10:00 am and at Absaroka Senior Living on the first Wednesday of every month at 10:00 am in the TV Room.
+Other sacraments ( Reconciliation and Anointing of the Sick) are administered as needed.

 If you or anyone you know who is homebound and would like to receive the Sacraments of Anointing, Reconciliation or the Holy Eucharist, please contact the Parish Office during normal business hours.
 If a parishioner who has not been anointed is in danger of death, you should not hesitate to call the office at any hour.